Anne of Green Gables: The Sequel

+The miniseries aired on the Disney Channel as Anne of Avonlea: The Continuing Story of Anne of Green Gables and on CBC as Anne of Green Gables: The Sequel, and was released theatrically in Israel, Japan, and Europe.

+In 2017, the miniseries was officially retitled Anne of Avonlea for all subsequent Blu-Ray releases and online streaming.

+The film was followed by two sequels, Anne of Green Gables: The Continuing Story in 2000 and Anne of Green Gables: A New Beginning in 2008.

 Plot

 After two years of teaching at the Avonlea school, Anne Shirley dreams of being a writer, but her story "Averil's Atonement" is rejected by a magazine.
 Her best friend Diana Barry has become engaged.
 Marilla's eyesight has also improved, opening an opportunity for Anne to follow her ambitions, which have been on hold since giving up the Avery Scholarship.

 Anne's misadventures in Avonlea continue.
 Unbeknownst to her, Diana submitted "Averil's Atonement" into a contest to introduce the new Rollings Reliable baking powder to the public, and it wins first prize.
 Anne is grateful to her friend for trying to boost her spirits, but finds the widespread recognition humiliating.
 She later sees her jersey cow Dolly in Rachel Lynde's field, which she had promised would never happen again.
 After unsuccessfully trying to get Dolly back to her field, Anne sells the cow to Gilbert Blythe and his father.
-She laments about her "Jonah day" to Marilla, who offers encouragement and plum puffs, only to discover she actually sold Rachel's cow instead of her own.
+She laments about her "Jonah day" to Marilla, who offers encouragement and plum puffs, only to discover she had actually sold Rachel's cow instead of her own.
 When she and Marilla pay a visit to the Lyndes to explain her mistake, Rachel's ailing husband Thomas passes away, which Rachel fears will force her to sell her farm and leave Avonlea.

 At a clambake for Diana's engagement, Gilbert proposes to Anne, but she rejects his offer, convinced that their marriage would be unhappy and unsuccessful.
-She later runs into Morgan Harris, a traveling businessman whom she had previously met at the beach and who shows interest in her.
 At Diana's wedding, she sees Gilbert with a young woman named Christine Stuart.
 Gilbert insists they are just friends, and offers to wait for Anne, but she affirms she will never marry.
 Back at Green Gables, Marilla reveals that Rachel will be moving in with her.
 Anne decides to accept a job offer from her former teacher Miss Stacey as an English literature teacher at Kingsport Ladies' College in New Brunswick.